 Cash back credit cards reward consumers with “free” cash back for each dollar they spend.
 This cash back is added to their rewards account when they use their credit card to pay for purchases, usually as a percentage of each dollar spent.
-Typically, cardholders can redeem their cash back for a check in the mail, statement credits to their account, gift cards and other options.
+Typically, cardholders can redeem cash back for a check in the mail, statement credits to their account, gift cards and other options.

 If a cash back credit card seems like what you’re after, you still have some important decisions to make.
-The first one is deciding on the type of cash back credit card that might serve you best by considering these factors:
+Since credit cards with cash back can be so different, consider what would work best for your spending habits by thinking about the following:

-A flat-rate cash back credit card offers one rate of rewards on everything you buy.
-For example, a rewards credit card with a flat rate might offer 1.5% back or 2% back for each dollar spent, then offer the option to redeem for statement credits, a check in the mail, gift cards or more.
+A flat-rate cash back credit card offers one rate of rewards on everything you buy, such as 1.5 percent or 2 percent back for each dollar you spend.
 Generally speaking, flat-rate cash back credit cards are best for people who don’t want to deal with rotating rewards categories or earning caps.

 If you aren’t entirely sure which categories you spend the most in right now, it can help to track your spending for a few weeks to see where your money goes.
 If you use a credit card already, you can look over your statements to see which categories you tend to spend the most in.

-Also, note whether rewards credit cards you’re considering set limits on how much cash back you can earn.
+Note whether rewards credit cards you’re considering set limits on how much cash back you can earn.
 Some of them do, and these limits are worth tracking if you’re someone who spends a lot with plastic every month.

-For example, credit cards that offer 5% back on up to $1,500 in spending each quarter only let you earn $75 in bonus cash in rotating categories every three months.
+For example, credit cards that offer 5 percent back on up to $1,500 in spending each quarter only let you earn $75 in bonus cash in rotating categories every three months.
 This doesn’t mean they’re not useful; you just need to know the limits you’re dealing with and how they can impact your rewards over time.

 Finally, you should figure out how you can redeem rewards with the cards you’re most interested in.
-While some cash back credit cards offer a plethora of rewards options, others only let you redeem your cash back for statement credits to your account.
+While some cash back credit cards offer a plethora of redemption options, others only let you redeem your cash back for statement credits to your account.

 There is no right or wrong answer here; your rewards redemptions should suit your personal preferences, and that’s all that matters.
 If you want some flexibility, look at cash back credit cards that let you redeem for at least two or three options including gift cards, travel, merchandise, cash back and statement credits.